American Honey: Critical reception

 The song received mainly negative reviews.
 Matt Bjorke of Roughstock stated that "after one listen [he doesn't] see how this single can fail," but criticized the production by saying that he thought the drum machine was too loud.
 Kevin John Coyne of Country Universe gave the song a D rating, saying that the "song isn't sung well" and "certainly not interesting enough to warrant suffering through the painful mediocrity of the lead vocal."
 Engine 145 reviewer Blake Boldt gave it a thumbs-down, referring to the lyric as "a lazy depiction of a chaste young lass chasing after a fuzzy memory" and calling Scott's vocal "sad and pensive and the slightest bit off-pitch against a distracting drumbeat."

 Music video

 The video was directed by Trey Fanjoy and was filmed at Disney's Golden Oak Ranch.

 Synopsis

 The video shows Hillary, Charles and Dave looking back at their younger selves.
-When Hillary lies in the grass and walks through clothes lines she looks back her younger self running and dancing through a field and playing through clothes lines.
+When Hillary lies in the grass and walks through clothes lines she looks back at her younger self running and dancing through a field and playing through clothes lines.
 Charles who is sitting by a pond looks back to his young self spending time with a girl he likes.
 As Dave walks along a dirt path he sees him riding a bike he was younger on that same path.
 Starting with the first chorus there are cut to shots of all three of them sitting on a porch singing the song at night.